 When compared to other all-around average drives on the market, WD Elements comes up as the cheapest, but not by a lot.
 Accordingly, it also lacks some software features, but those can be easily downloaded.
-Other than that, the Elements drive, while average in specs, is just that little bit cheaper than its competition, making it one of the best portable hard drives.
+The Backup Plus Slim is also a bit thinner at lower capacities, in case you have to save every little bit of space around you.
+Other than that, the Elements drive, while average in terms of specs, is just that little bit cheaper than its competition, making it one of the best portable hard drives.

 At first sight, I was actually surprised that the WD Elements was actually pretty small since most pictures of it made it look a bit bulky.
 The drive worked with my Windows PC right away, making setting up the first backup much simpler, not to mention the following ones.
 After a year or so, a NAS device took the Elements’ place as the main backup device, after which I began using the 1TB WD Elements drive solely for music files.
 The case, while not advertised as super-durable, is still holding up very well, even after a few accidental drops and bumps.

 While setting up backups and security options took the help of some other software (I used the native Windows tools for this one), the drive functioned well regardless of these features not being included in the package.
 Its low price allowed me to save at least a couple dollars on a drive that has yet to fail my expectations.

 The box contains the drive itself, a USB cable, a quick install guide, and a 2-year warranty.
 One thing to note here is that the warranty of the drive technically depends on the region it is sold in.
 So, in the Americas, the warranty is actually 1 year, in Europe, the Middle East and Africa the warranty is 2 years, and in Asia, the warranty is technically 3 years.
 So keep in mind what warranty you get.